pnagapaga/pnagapaga/README.md

 The goal is not just to run a tool.

 The goal is to show how security controls can become part of the delivery process instead of being treated as a late-stage review.

-- Source code and step-by-step Instructions to scan your repo for 'Critical' vulnerabilities is ( [here](https://github.com/pnagapaga/security-scanning-suite) )
-- Download or view a sample security scanned report from [here](https://github.com/pnagapaga/security-scanning-suite/blob/main/security-reports/AuthorizationServiceSecurityPostureExecSummary.pdf) 🎯

 ---